-Mia Farlane was born in Aotearoa / New Zealand.
-Her first novel Footnotes to Sex is published by Viking / Penguin.
+Mia Farlane was born in Aotearoa NZ.
+Her first novel Footnotes to Sex, published by Viking / Penguin Books UK, is described by Bidisha as ‘Seinfeld meets Dorothy Parker’.
 11+ years at Southbank Centre’s National Poetry Library, London.
-In 2019 she was in Aotearoa completing her third novel, thanks to a Creative New Zealand grant.
-Mia has recently returned to Wellington for another visit, and is writing full-time.
+She has lived most of her adult life with the writer Kristen Phillips, in the UK – as well as several years in France, and periods of time in Aotearoa for family reasons.
+In 2019 Mia was in Aotearoa completing her third novel, thanks to a Creative New Zealand grant.
+She is currently in Te Whanganui-a-Tara again, and is writing full-time.
+Read more and join the Farlane on Writing quarterly on Mia Farlane's author website.

-Footnotes to Sex (Viking / Penguin) is available on Kindle and in paperback.
+Footnotes to Sex (Viking / Penguin Books UK) is available on Kindle and in paperback.

 - Readings (adults)